-I am Kevin Cazelles, I have been an ecologist for 10 years who used
+I am Kevin Cazelles, I am a scientist who uses

 algebra, analysis, probability, statistics, data science and computational science